DinoHub-SubT/dsta_deploy/docs/install-workspaces.md

                 laser_odometry (loam_velodyne_16, receive_xsens, velodyne_driver_16) will be outside docker
             hardware
-                *- should only be cloned when testing on robots *- uses catkin profile to switch between hardware repositories to build
+                *- should only be cloned when testing on robots *- uses catkin profile to set which hardware repositories to build

         uav [submodule]
             * -- contains all repositories related to drone robots